 There are electric powered options out there, but the following solution has the least amount of moving parts that I could find.

 Alternative to the Electric FoodSaver Vacuum Sealer

-The FoodSaver is a very popular vacuum sealing solution for plastic bags.
+The FoodSaver is a very popular vacuum sealing solution using plastic bags.
 It turns out they sell an attachment that will allow you to use your existing contraption to seal mason jars.

-I don’t like this though because it uses electricity and it has too many moving parts that I can’t fix if needed.
+The downside is that it uses electricity and it has a lot of moving parts that I can’t fix if needed.